isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 and some older versions of [GCC](https://gcc.gnu.org/wiki/ThreadSafetyAnnotation) have some support for static annotation of thread safety properties.
 Consistent use of this technique turns many classes of thread-safety errors into compile-time errors.
-The annotations are generally local (marking a particular member variable as guarded by a particular mutex), and are usually easy to learn.
+The annotations are generally local (marking a particular data member as guarded by a particular mutex), and are usually easy to learn.
 However, as with many static tools, it can often present false negatives;
 cases that should have been caught but were allowed.